vsypko/inflight-supply-client/README.md

 ## Conclusion

 This project leverages a unique UI approach, style, and concepts.
 As a prototype, it showcases the potential for a fully functional collaboration system that can significantly benefit stakeholders in the airline and catering industries.
 With adequate support and investment, this concept can be transformed into a viable and effective business solution.
+Not all tabs and features are fully developed yet, so this site is still a work in progress.